hannobraun/radish/README.md

 ## About

-Radish is a skeleton for browser games.
-It contains code and tools that help you get started quickly with your new game.
+Radish is an atypical framework for browser games.
+Contrary to most other frameworks, Radish isn't someone elses code that you just use from the outside.

-In that sense it's kind of like a framework, except that it's not.
-A framework is someone else's code that you use from the outside.
-The Radish code lives in your own repository, right next to your game's code.
-You wish that one feature worked slightly different?
+Radish's code lives in your game's repository, right next to your own code.
+You wish that one of Radish's features worked slightly different?
 Change it!
 Something's getting in your way?
 Throw it out!

 Radish uses HTML5 technology (specifically canvas) with [CoffeeScript](http://coffeescript.org) for the programming language.
 It's ready